How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 Financial penalties and legal liabilities.

-Loss of patient trust and reputational damage.
+Loss of patient trust and reputational harm.

 2. Compromise of Medical Equipment